plotly/dash-table/README.md

 ## Freeze Top Rows
     Limitations
         - the table styling is forced to { table-layout: fixed; width: 0 !important; } to ensure the frozen section and the rest of the table stay in sync (width-wise); this means that the width of the table is only driven by the width of the columns (default width is 200px)
+        - can't freeze rows and columns at the same time

 ## Freeze Left Columns
     Limitations
         - performance is highly impacted if the table is in a scrollable container as the frozen columns position has to be recalculated on each scroll event; impact is minimal up to 50-100 items and makes the table difficult to use with 250-500 items
+        - can't freeze rows and columns at the same time